asfadmin/ASF_MapReady/README_bin.txt

 ##############################################################################
 DOCUMENTATION:

+The MapReady manual is in the 'doc' subdirectory.
+It is a .PDF file, and can be read with any pdf viewer.
+It is 'mapready_manual.pdf'.

-All of our newer tools feature built-in documentation.
-Just use the tool name, followed by the '-help' flag, like for example this:
+All of the command-line tools feature built-in documentation.
+Just use the tool name, followed by the '-help' flag, for example:

      asf_import -help

-In the case a 'man' directory is present, you will need to add the asf_tools/man directory to your MANPATH environment variable.
-For example, if you installed the ASF Tools in your home directory, the MANPATH variable should have
-<your_home_directory>/asf_tools/man added to it.
-The exact way you do this
-depends on which UNIX shell you're using:

-sh/ksh/bash-- add these lines to your ~/.profile or ~/.bashrc file
-        MANPATH=/user1/yourName/asf_tools/man:$MANPATH
-        export MANPATH

-(sh/tcsh-- add this line to your ~/.cshrc file
-        setenv MANPATH /user1/yourName/asf_tools/man:$MANPATH

-As above (in INSTALLATION), you will need to restart your environment by logging out/in or closing the terminal window and opening a new one etc.

-If the above worked, you should be able to type:
-        man <tool_name>
-and get a few pages of information about each tool you've downloaded.
+The command-line tools are all described briefly in the MapReady manual, the complete documentation for each tool is available with -help.
 ##############################################################################
 OTHER HELP:

 1. Our web page at http://www.asf.alaska.edu has all the ASF software we offer, tutorials, further contacts, and more.

+2. There are also extensive tutorials available at the ASF website, describing how to perform some common use cases involving MapReady and other ASF Tools.

-2. In the <your_directory>/asf_tools/doc directory, you will find manuals for the tools that you have installed, i.e. Convert2Vector, MapReady, the SAR Training Processor, etcetera.
-In addition, depending on which software package you downloaded, you will also find help documents describing how to create a (water) mask with ArcGIS tools and a how-to on using digital elevation maps (DEMs) for terrain correction (removal of SAR geometry effects).
+3. In the <your_directory>/asf_tools/doc directory, you will find manuals for the tools that you have installed, i.e. Convert2Vector, MapReady, the SAR Training Processor, etcetera.